Markets

 However, volatility tends to spike around FOMC meetings and the two MAS policy reviews, when the market rapidly reprices interest-rate and FX expectations.
 Traders should therefore manage risk tightly, reduce leverage, and follow short-term signals based on major economic data.

-Although the medium-term USD to SGD forecast leans toward SGD stability, several risks could alter the projected trajectory.
+Although the medium-term USD-to-SGD forecast leans toward SGD stability, several risks could alter the projected trajectory.
 The most significant is the possibility of weaker global growth — particularly if demand from the U.S., Europe, or China slows more than expected.

 As a highly trade-dependent economy, Singapore would be vulnerable to such a downturn, potentially pushing USD/SGD higher again and shifting the baseline USD SGD prediction toward a more USD-positive bias.